Electrical Women's Round Table

 The Electrical Women's Round Table (EWRT) was an American organization founded in 1923 to provide a professional network for women in the electricity industry.
 The organization was incorporated in the state of New York in 1927, became a national organization in 1948, and in 1998 expanded its scope again, to become the Women's International Network of Utility Professionals (WiNUP).

 Founding and early years

 The Electrical Women's Round Table was founded by seven women attending the Society for Electrical Development meeting in 1923, and incorporated in New York in 1927 with more than fifty charter members in the New York area.
+Ada Bessie Swann of New Jersey was a charter member and first chair of the group.
 "We believe this to be the first group of its kind," wrote board member Lilian Cassels in 1925.
 It welcomed women working in all aspects of the electricity industry, including home economists, electricians, editors, teachers, designers, businesswomen, and engineers.
 In 1927, the group produced a children's pantomime, "Cinderella's House", performed at an exposition of women's arts and industries in New York.